aadilmallick/daily-todo/README.md

 Changes to make:

 - [ ] Separate out classes from [dom utils](src\utils\domUtils.ts) to tree shake it and avoid pollution with the prototypes

+## material ui

+Here are the steps to install material ui date pickers